 Entry and exit

+In other circumstances, you'll need a visa.
 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
-Contact the nearest High Commission, Embassy or Consulate of Trinidad and Tobago for up-to-date information.
-There is no High Commission, Embassy or Consulate of Trinidad and Tobago in Australia.
-To find your nearest High Commission, Embassy or Consulate, see the
+Contact a High Commission, Embassy or Consulate of Trinidad and Tobago for up-to-date information.

 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.